The information in this section is, in part, informed from the website of the Department of Children and Youth Affairs.

 Where the allegation or concern relates to the DLP, you should without delay, report the matter to the Chairperson of the Board of Management or in schools where the ETB is the employer to the CEO of the ETB concerned.
 In such cases, the Chairperson or CEO as appropriate shall assume the role normally undertaken by the DLP and shall follow the procedures set out in section 4.2 of the Child Protection Procedures for Primary and Post Primary Schools.

-Can I report a child protection concern about a school directly to the HSE Children and Family Services?
+Can I report a child protection concern about a school directly to TUSLA the Child and Family Agency?

-Yes, you can report a child protection concern about a school directly to the HSE Children and Family Services by contacting your local social work office.
-The HSE will tell you how best to proceed.
+Yes, you can report a child protection concern about a school directly to the Child and Family Agency Child Protection Social Work Services by contacting your local social work office.
+TUSLA will tell you how best to proceed.
 It may then contact the school or ask you to contact the school or others.

 What is in place to assist schools and the department in dealing with child protection concerns?